aamc.org does not support this web browser.

 In the interest of advancing IBH implementation within academic medicine, the AAMC launched a free four-part webinar series.
 Each webinar highlights considerations for implementing IBH, core competencies for interdisciplinary training, use of technology in integrated care, and lessons learned and promising practices from newly established and long-standing programs.
 Access the recordings, key takeaways, and accompanying resources.

-Previously known as the Mental and Behavioral Health Training Awards – designed to recognize innovative training programs focusing on skills for integrated care – the Integrated Behavioral Health (IBH) Awards now recognize advancements and excellence in both training programs and integrated clinical delivery models.
+Known in 2024 as the Mental and Behavioral Health Training Awards — designed to recognize innovative training programs focusing on skills for integrated care — the 2025 Integrated Behavioral Health Awards recognized advancements and excellence in both training programs and integrated clinical delivery models.

 Learn more about the award winners.